workframers/garamond/README.md

 to be used for assistance in publishing tools.deps-based libraries as jar files to Maven-based repositories.

 The library is meant to be run from a tools.deps alias.

-The function has two main uses:
+It has two main uses:

 1. Maintaining a version number for a library based on git tags
 2. Postprocessing the tools.deps `clojure -Spom` output to update it